ncryptf/ncryptf-java/README.md

 ## Encrypted Requests & Responses

-This library enables clients coding in PHP 7.1+ to establish and trusted encrypted session on top of a TLS layer, while simultaniously (and independently) providing the ability authenticate and identify a client via HMAC+HKDF style authentication.
+This library enables clients to establish and trusted encrypted session on top of a TLS layer, while simultaniously (and independently) providing the ability authenticate and identify a client via HMAC+HKDF style authentication.

 The rationale for this functionality includes but is not limited to: